Contribute to the implementation of game-shooting activities

 Overview

-This standard is about contributing to the organisation of game shooting activities.
-It deals with the competence required by individuals who plan, organise and implement shooting programmes.
+This standard is about contributing to the implementation of game-shooting activities.
+It deals with the competence required by individuals who organise and implement shooting programmes.

-It has been developed so that it can be applied to any organised game shooting activities on any area of land used for game shooting.
-This standard is aimed at those who work in game conservation on either a full- or part-time basis, and can be applied to any wildlife management area.
+It has been developed so that it can be applied to any organised game-shooting activities on any area of land used for game shooting.
+This standard is for those who work in game conservation and can be applied to any wildlife management area.

 To meet this standard you will be able to: